TubercularOx/darkhaunter/Geekery/nale.md

 ### Pit Fiend
 The pit fiend is a Greater Devil rather than a Least Devil, but it enters the discussion because it is the only SRD devil with access to *blasphemy*, which it uses at will.
 As the iconic apex of devilkind, it provides a clear reference point for what a fully realized fiendish ability suite looks like.

-This includes *greater teleport* at will, so using the pit fiend as a template for the abilities granted by the Fountain raises an immediate question: if Nale’s power set is modeled after this archetype, why does he rely on Sabine for teleportation instead of using it himself?
+This suite includes *greater teleport* at will, so using the pit fiend as a template for the abilities granted by the Fountain raises an immediate question: if Nale’s power set is modeled after this archetype, why does he rely on Sabine for teleportation instead of using it himself?

 ### Fiendish Creature Template
 The fiendish creature template has been proposed as a model for the abilities Nale gained by becoming a Least Devil, which would replace the baseline devil traits.